 - Avoid raw food — including peeled fruits, raw vegetables and salads — that has been touched by human hands.

 - Avoid undercooked meat and fish.

-Your doctor will likely diagnose gastroenteritis based on symptoms, a physical exam and sometimes on the presence of similar cases in your community.
+Your doctor will likely diagnose viral gastroenteritis (stomach flu) based on symptoms, a physical exam and sometimes on the presence of similar cases in your community.
 A rapid stool test can detect rotavirus or norovirus, but there are no quick tests for other viruses that cause gastroenteritis.
 In some cases, your doctor may have you submit a stool sample to rule out a possible bacterial or parasitic infection.

 Lifestyle and home remedies

 To help keep yourself more comfortable and prevent dehydration while you recover, try the following: